VellStraggler/pie/README.md

 * [ ] have time follow held dragbutton
 * [ ] have a + and - button to change duration
 * [ ] undo button
-* [ ] future tasks brighter, old tasks duller/grayer, fading
+* [X] future tasks brighter, old tasks duller/grayer, fading
 * [ ] Allow transparency when editing tasks
-* [ ] task buttons: start task, finish task
-* [ ] lets you know how long it actually took
 * [X] improve base colors
 widget homescreen (what does this mean)
 * [ ] fill space with details about current task